-There are several key issues for consideration in providing patient access to telemonitoring:
+There are several key issues for consideration in providing access to telemonitoring:

-- Suitability of patient
+- Suitability of individual

 - Product range

 - Current Australian Government funding and pilot projects

 - Pricing

-- · Delivery mechanisms
+Delivery mechanisms

 6.1.
-Suitability of patient
+Suitability of individual

-Patients would need to be assessed by a health professional to ensure that they are assisted using the correct technology.
-Eligibility may be determined by current Aged Care Assessment Teams (ACATs), who determine eligibility for subsidised community care.
+Individuals would need to be assessed by a health professional to ensure that they are assisted using the correct technology.
 It may be that a means test is appropriate to determine the level of co-payment if required.
-The eligibility of patients should be based on clinical criteria, developed in consultation with the broader community of healthcare stakeholders.
+The eligibility of individuals should be based on clinical criteria, developed in consultation with the broader community of healthcare stakeholders.